Medically reviewed and updated by: Hussain Abdeh MPharm: 2211840

 - Feelings of sickness or nausea

-What are the causes of indigestion?
+What causes indigestion?

-As well as cutting certain foods out of your diet, it may also be worth introducing healthier foods that are known to help with Acid Reflux, heartburn and indigestion.
+As well as cutting certain foods out of your diet, it may also be worth introducing healthier foods that are known to help with acid reflux, heartburn and indigestion.

-The most common causes of Indigestion are:
+The most common causes of indigestion are:

 - Certain types of medication

-- Hiatus Hernia (where the stomach bulges up into the chest)
+- Hiatus hernia (where the stomach bulges up into the chest)

-- Stomach Ulcer
+- Stomach ulcer

 - Cancer of the stomach

-- GORD (Acid Reflux)
+- GORD (acid reflux)